stephanepechard/autodc/README.md

 Configuration
 -------------
 You need to specify in the `fabfile.py` file what machines you want **autodc** to be usable from.
-There's already one configuration to see as an example:
+There's already one configuration to see as an example, add our own other configurations like this:

     CONFIGS = [
         {'host':'192.168.0.1',